 Supporting young people with managing emotions (CPD33G)

-Learn about the strategies that can improve emotional regulation in children and young people
+Develop practical strategies to support emotional regulation and resilience in children and young people

 Aims and learning objectives